Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 The human trained a compact black rifle down the hallway and barked something in his own language.
 Garr-avf was waiting in the room beyond, and he ushered Uku, Haman and Teeisyo into the waiting protection of two more Gao in faceless black armor, who in turn tried to guide her forcibly up toward the surface.

-“No!”
+"No!"
 Uku tried to stay put.
-“You’ve got to help them, they’re being *murdered* back there!”
+"You’ve got to help them, they’re being *murdered* back there!"

-“You first,” Garr-avf replied.
+"You first," Garr-avf replied.
 Out in the corridor, more men poured out of the library, then hesitated at the sight of a heavily armed alien staring them down.
 The sight of them made Teeisyo whimper.

 The door behind Uku squealed open, and something *new* squeezed through it.
 A Gao, maybe, but...